lime360/awesome-neocities/readme.md

 - [Neorings](https://www.neorings.org/) - A platform to host webrings and add pages to webrings.
 It has an API for creating custom webring home pages on your neocities page.
 - [Webri.ng](https://webri.ng/) - A much simpler webring host that's been around slightly longer.
 It doesn't have an API.
 - [onionring.js](https://garlic.garden/onionring/) - Widely-used webring toolkit.

-## Special thanks

-- @kyledrake, for making Neocities possible.
-- @lime360 (me!), for this awesome list.
-- And of couse, the [contributors](https://github.com/lime360/awesome-neocities/graphs/contributors)!

-Want to suggest a resource?
-Check out the [contribution guidelines](https://github.com/lime360/awesome-neocities/blob/main/contributing.md)!